gtluu/pyTDFSDK/README.md

 # pyTDFSDK

 ## About
 This package is a Python wrapper for Bruker's TDF-SDK data access library to be used with other Python packages.
 Functions have been taken and modified from TDF-SDK and TIMSCONVERT.

+Included software components: Copyright © 2022 by Bruker Daltonics GmbH & Co.
+KG.
+All rights reserved.

 ## Installation
 This package can be installed to a Python virtual environment using `pip`.